Lusamine/Anubirb/README.md

 Yes, as long as it's easy to automate sampling.

 ### How do I download only specific folders and not the entire repository?
 There are many ways to do this.
-Personally, I manage this using git command line tools for sparse checkouts.
+I manage this locally using git command line tools for sparse checkouts.
 As an example:
 ```
 git clone --filter=blob:none --sparse https://github.com/Lusamine/Anubirb.git
 git sparse-checkout init